ShafinRezwan/ShafinRezwan/README.md

 ## Hi, I'm Shafin ​👨🏾‍💻👋🏽

-🧠​ Computer science graduate from the University of Alberta ​🎨 I'm passionate about full-stack development, design, and AI.
+🧠​ Computer science graduate from the University of Alberta <br>
+​🎨 I'm passionate about full-stack development, design, and AI.

 ## Tech Stack 👩‍💻